MIPPL/nephele-org-website/public/content/community/code-of-conduct/index.md

 ## Mission {#mission}

-To develop and maintain the most comprehensive and accessible knowledge hub for Ethereum.
+To develop and maintain the most comprehensive and accessible knowledge hub for Nephele.

 ## Values {#values}

-The ethereum.org community strives to be:
+The Nephele.org community strives to be:

-- educational, intended to help everyone to understand Ethereum
+- educational, intended to help everyone to understand Nephele
 - inclusive
 - accessible
 - community-driven
-- focused on Ethereum’s underlying technology and use-cases
+- focused on Nephele’s underlying technology and use-cases
-- focused on Ethereum concepts and design principles
+- focused on Nephele concepts and design principles

 ## What we are not {#what-we-are-not}

-- The Ethereum Foundation website
+- The Nephele Foundation website
 - A platform for promoting investments or profiteering of any kind
 - A platform for elevating or endorsing individual projects or organizations
 - A DEX, CEX or any other form of financial platform